onlypuppy7/LegacyShell/wiki/wiki/History/maphistory.md

 *Output from my modified Legacy Generator.*
 </center>

 As you will see, this sort of output is similar in structure to the upcoming maps - ignoring its lack of floor, stairs and ladders.
-It's actually this lack of decorations that leads me to think that these next maps may actually have been initially created using this generator as a base and then "crafted" to be more playable.
+It's this lack of decorations that leads me to think that these next maps may actually have been initially created using this generator as a base and then "crafted" to be more playable.

 Unfortunately the WayBack Machine drought continues until 0.9.0.
 So that version is the earliest we can verifiably analyse and export maps from.